HelloWounderworld/architecture-book-latex/README.md

-# math-algorithms
+# Architecture to write a Book in LaTeX
-This repository is destined to create algorithms based in maths theorems, counter examples, etc...
+This repository is destined to the who want a simple architecture to write a book using LaTeX.

 ## Project Structure